Alpsify/reset-password-api-bundle/README.md

 composer require alpsify/reset-password-api-bundle
 ```

+Just letting you know that this bundle is inspired by the [ResetPasswordBundle](https://github.com/SymfonyCasts/reset-password-bundle).
+We just developed our in order to fit our needs and building way of handling many user types.
+If you need standard reset password logic you should go check it.
+And pay a beer to the creator team [Symfony Cast](https://github.com/SymfonyCasts).

 ## Usage

 Not supported by the MakerBundle yet ...
 That's too bad ...
 We are working on it :)